-You’ll love this simple to make, rich, creamy Seafood Bisque; warm enticing taste is perfect for a hearty lunch or light dinner; combining seafood favorites such as shrimp, crab, mussels, and bottleneck clams with a rich deliciously creamy base that’s perfectly seasoned.
+You’ll love this simple-to-make, rich, creamy Seafood Bisque; the warm, enticing taste is perfect for a hearty lunch or light dinner; combining seafood favorites such as shrimp, crab, mussels, and bottleneck clams with a rich, deliciously creamy base that’s perfectly seasoned.

 Can you believe that Bisque dates back to the 17th century?
-Culinary historians confirm that the early bisque recipes even included the pulverized shells of the featured crustaceans.
+Culinary historians confirm that the first bisque recipes even included the pulverized shells of the featured crustaceans.
 Bisque descended from pottage, which is a very thick soup mixture that resembles a puree.
-Most of all the early Bisque recipes call for crayfish or rock lobster.
+Most of all, the old Bisque recipes call for crayfish or rock lobster.

 What exactly is Bisque?
 Bisque is a smooth, creamy, highly-seasoned soup of French origin, classically made from a strained broth of the featured crustaceans.
 It can be made from lobster, crab, shrimp, or crayfish.

 What you will need to make Seafood Bisque

 One pound small crab claws, for serving

 Four cups of seafood stock or vegetable broth